Sketch/quickbuild/README.md

 (a set of rooms connected by exits, optionally zoned and/or parented) in an easy-to-use format in a text file.
 It's smart about cardinal directions (aliases and reverse exits), &lt;b&gt;racket style exit-naming, and a few other things.
+It can build over and modify areas already built by a *Quickbuild* script, enabling easy offline management of a whole MUSH grid.

 *Quickbuild* is a very simple Ruby script: It has no dependencies, and can be run on any modern Ruby without installing gems or libraries.
 It accepts a